Should you always use a VPN?

 What can a VPN be used for?

 Depending on what you need a VPN for, it can be beneficial in many ways.
-Here are a few advantages of using a VPN as a business user or for personal entertainment.
+Here are a few advantages of using a VPN for business purposes or personal entertainment.

 1. Business VPNs